Ela-c/Ela-c/README.md

 Hey I'm Alejandro. <br>
-I'm a second-year CS student, and the thrill of problem-solving through code is what drives me.
+I'm a third-year CS student, and the thrill of problem-solving through code is what drives me.

 #### Social:
 - [Twitter]()